rkashyap621/MBD-Air-Conditioning-Controller/ACC-Ver02-OperatingModes/README.md

 ## Project Overview

 This project implements Ver.
-02 of a requirement-based Air Conditioning Controller using MATLAB, Simulink, Stateflow, and Requirements Toolbox.
+02 of a requirements-based Air Conditioning Controller using MATLAB, Simulink, Stateflow, and Requirements Toolbox.

 Ver.
 02 extends the verified core controller developed in Ver.
 01 by introducing operating-mode supervision, manual and automatic fan-speed control, manual override in Automatic Mode, cross-mode transition handling, and fresh compressor lockout whenever cooling control is re-enabled.